 The random search strategy consists of sampling solutions over the entire search space using a uniform probability distribution.
 Each future sample is independent of the samples that precede it.

 The strategy has a complexity time and minimal memory, as it requires only a candidate solution construction routine and a candidate solution evaluation routine, both of which can be calibrated using the approach.

 The worst performance for locating optima is worse than a search domain enumeration, since the random search has no memory and can perform blind resampling.

 Random search can return a reasonable approximation of the optimal solution within a reasonable time frame with low problem dimensionality, although the approach does not scale well to the size of the problem (such as the number of dimensions).

-The results can be used as the basis for another search technique, such as a local search technique (such as the Hill Climbing algorithm), which can be used to locate the best solution in the vicinity of the good candidate solution.
+The results can be used as the basis for another research technique, such as a search technique. local search (such as the Hill Climbing algorithm), which can be used to locate the best solution in the vicinity of the good candidate solution.